Scientific name: Anthurium Clarinervium

 Synonyms: White Veined Anthurium, Queen Anthurium, Velvet Cardboard Plant, Anthurium clarinervium Matuda

 The Anthurium Clarinervium is sought after for its magnificent heart-shaped foliage, which is beautifully velvety and cardboard-like, with prominent white veining.
 These delightful plants are relatively easy to care for and make for an absolute showpiece in any collection.

-The Anthurium is a native to Southern Mexico and a cousin to the Philodendron Family.
-They are often found growing in trees as Epiphytes in warm humid jungles, absorbing nutrients and moisture through their thick roots.
-They are relatively easy to care for once their optimal conditions are met.
+The Anthurium is a native to Southern Mexico and is part of the Aroid Family.
+Often found growing in trees as Epiphytes in the warm humid jungles, absorbing nutrients and moisture through their thick roots.
+Making them relatively easy to care for once their optimal conditions are met.

 Toxicity: These plants are known to cause stomach upset and mouth irritation if consumed, keep out of reach of pets & children.